liane4323/sep11-freedom-project/blog/entry02.md

 ## Content

 During the past few weeks I have been learning more about Easy Toggle State JS.
 In the previous blog, I mentioned the creation of a DEMO page.
-Creating a demo website will help me impliment the learning that I have done before the final.
+Creating a demo website will help me implement the learning that I have done before the final.

 ## Tinkering

 In the process of learning my tool, I chose to pick two features to start learning.
 This decision helped me be on track with my learning progress and deeply understand concepts.
 Down below, I will go over the process of me picking a feature.

-The first thing that I did was visit my tools website <a href = "https://twikito.github.io/easy-toggle-state/" > (Easy Toggle State) </a>.
+The first thing that I did was visit my tools website <a href = "https://twikito.github.io/easy-toggle-state/" > (Easy Toggle State) </a> .
 I viewed the source over and over again to see what would be of use to me then I saw a feature called `tabs`.
 This feature reminded me of tabs open on a browsing app.
-When looking at this feature, I noticed that there was 3 versions that we can pick from.
+When looking at this feature, I noticed that there were 3 versions that we can pick from.
 At first I didn't get the difference between these versions because the outcome of this feature was the same.
-In order to understand the difference, I decided to take a glipse of the code, they were very different.
+In order to understand the difference, I decided to take a glimpse of the code, they were very different.

 Below is the 3 different tabs and an explination of them in my own words:
 * **simple tabs** -  Basic tab functionality, with mouse support only